lmcai/Orobanchaceae_comparative_mitome/8_PGLS_PhylANOVA/README.md

 ## Hypothesis testing with phylogenetic ANOVA and PGLS

-The input data matrix is available in `genomesize_hemiholo_HGT.csv`.
+The input data matrix is available in `hemiholo_traits.csv`.
 The statistical analysis is completed using `PGLS_phylAnova.R`.